codesInML/LendsQR/README.md

 Welcome to the LendsQR API, you can view the live API [here](https://ifeoluwa-lendsqr-api.herokuapp.com/) The entire application is contained within the `index.tsx` file which is in the `src` directory.

+The application is in a docker container with node version `node:16.16.0-alpine` which is the LTS at the writing of this API.

 ## Installation
 Make sure you have docker and node installed on your pc, then run